PhD, Vanderbilt University

 Current Research Projects

 I am preparing a monograph, The Avant-Garde University, concerned with the absorption of avant-garde artists into the postwar university.
 The study in part rests on the emergence of "media studies" in this period, examining what the fascination with the term "media" implied about the historical moment.
-The case studies include Rutgers University and Fluxus, SUNY Buffalo and Hollis Frampton, University of Utah and Ivan Sutherland, and the history of CalArts from Walt Disney to James Benning.
+The case studies include Rutgers University and Fluxus, SUNY Buffalo and Hollis Frampton, University of Utah and Ivan Sutherland, UCLA and the L.A.
+Rebellion, and the history of CalArts from Walt Disney to James Benning.